Mithun1508/Mithun1508/README.md

 ⚡ Able to implement common tasks using JQuery

-📝 Wrote unit Test cases for code coverage used JUnit Test Driven Development and Jest for JavaScript libraries
+📝 Wrote unit Test cases for code coverage used JUnit Test Driven Development and Jest for Native js and RTL for React Libraries

 💬 Proficient Using Dev Tools Such as Git Bash